-In addition, Adtalem owns a 108,000 square foot building in the Chicago suburb of Naperville, Illinois.
-This site houses Adtalem's online operations and student finance administrative staff as well as other home office staff.
+Adtalem also owns a 108,000 square foot building in Naperville, Illinois.
+This site houses Adtalem's online support operations and student finance administrative staff.

 Adtalem's leased facilities are occupied under leases whose remaining terms range from 1 to 10 years.
 A majority of these leases contain provisions giving Adtalem the right to terminate early or renew its lease for additional periods at various rental rates, although generally at rates higher than are currently being paid.
-Adtalem's owned facilities total approximately 1.95 million square feet world-wide.
+Adtalem's owned facilities total approximately 1.86 million square feet worldwide.
 No facility that is owned by Adtalem is subject to a mortgage or other indebtedness.